sferez/BybitMarketData/README.md

       "side": "Buy",
       "size": "0.003",
       "price": "49407.90"
+    },
+    {
+      " ... all liquidations in the last second": ""
     }
-    //    ... {all liquidations in the last second}
   ]
 }
 ```